headdawnLight/cs-gui-calculator-v2/README.md

 A gui (graphical user interface) is a system of interactive visual components for computer software.
 A gui displays objects that convey information, and represent actions that can be taken by the user.
 The objects change color, size, or visibility when the user interacts with them.

+An element receives a click event when a pointing device button (such as a mouse's primary mouse button) is both pressed and released while the pointer is located inside the element.

+KeyboardEvent objects describe a user interaction with the keyboard; each event describes a single interaction between the user and a key (or combination of a key with modifier keys) on the keyboard.
+The event type ( keydown , keypress , or keyup ) identifies what kind of keyboard activity occurred.

 [cs-gui-calculator](https://github.com/headdawnLight/cs-gui-calculator.git) was able to perform basic arithmetic operations such as addition(+), subtraction(-), multiplication(*) and division(/)).
+Also, only click event functions were available in this version.
+It was not possible to use the program only with the keyboard.

 [cs-gui-calculator-v2](https://github.com/headdawnLight/cs-gui-calculator-v2.git) can perform mathematical operations such as factorial, square root, exponent, logarithm.
+Also, keypress events are available in this version in addition to the click event functions.
+It is possible to use the program only through the keyboard.

 In summary, in the previous version we were able to perform: